jc3213/batchscript/magick/README.md

 - Convert images
     - Image Quality: 1 ~ 100
     - Default: 90
-    - For `png`, it is compress ratio, which is 10% quality
+    - For `png`, it is compress level, which is 10% quality
 - Darken images
     - Minimum color level: 0 ~ 100
     - Default: 30